PNY 512GB microSD Express Review: Nintendo Switch 2

 If you like to know where your hard earned money is going, then here is each cards country of manufacture and ownership.

-The PNY microSD Express memory cards are manufactured in Taiwan, but the the country of company ownership is America.
+The PNY microSD Express memory cards are manufactured in Taiwan and the country of company ownership is America.

 Warranty